 At Barron Heating AC Electrical & Plumbing we know the importance of keeping your family safe and comfortable.
-This July, we’re donating a Single-Zone Daikin Ductless Heat Pump to two families that live in the communities we serve.
+This July, we’re donating a Single-Zone Daikin Ductless Heat Pump to three families that live in the communities we serve.

 And here’s why, a ductless heat pump delivers energy-efficient heating AND cooling, providing year-round comfort to a family that may not have heat this winter.

 And we’re not stopping there!
 For every Daikin comfort system purchased between now and August 31st, we’ll put $100 towards a December “Furnace Fund”.
 This fund will be used to give the warmth of a furnace to families in need.

 So, join Barron for Christmas in July.
 Let’s eliminate one more worry and give the gift of year-round comfort to families who need it most.
 Recommendations for families in need will run July 1 - 31st.

 Barron Heating AC Electrical & Plumbing.
 Our Mission: Improving Lives™